naiyerasif/site/content/blog/2018/2018-09-09-uploading-files-with-spring-and-angular.md

 }
 ```

-## Create a frontend for uploads
+## Create an Angular application for uploads

-Execute the following command to generate a new Angular application:
+Execute the following command to generate a new Angular application.

 ```bash
 ng new uploader --minimal=true --routing=false --skipTests=true --style=scss --directory=web --enableIvy=true